QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 It allows uploading, editing, and executing BadUSB scripts directly from a browser over WiFi.

 ---
+✅ Working as expected

+⏳ Not working as expected

+⏳ Broken, needs fixing

+❌ Removed / Not implemented

 ## 📌 Current Status (Roadmap)